 You can see the mild increase in ranking citations provide.
 It’s not huge but it’s still important to the overall foundation of your business rank online.

 One thing remains undoubtedly true of all the information.
 Business listings and citations out there should be accurate and consistency is important among your citations that you do have.

 The question remains if you’re better off not creating any citations rather than having inaccurate ones.
 If you already have them out there and there’s inaccurate information then that could be harming you.

 Just Create The Basics?

 Some say that it’s important just to create the basics for listings.
 That seems to be just a Google My Business listing.
 I say that’s not enough.

 Citations are still an important foundation even though it won’t boost you to the top alone.
 Nothing will boost your business to the top alone.

 Getting your business to float to the top of relevant search terms for your industry is a process.
 It’s a process that involves a lot of steps and many different strategies.

 Even though there are some dissenters from citations, the overall consensus seems to be that they’re still important.
 Search Engine Land went as far as collecting the opinion (and they are just opinions, all of them) from several local SEO experts.
 You can check out the results of the local experts sounding off about their thoughts on citations.

 Managing your business listings is important and so is having a great review management strategy.
 The tools that help you do them more effectively can make your life easier and your work more effective.
 Yes, you can do things without them, but you can do almost anything without the tools that make life easier.

-I just want to end with this one final thought that wraps things up.
+I just want to end with this one final thought to wrap things up.